mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 14 November 2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
-- Forecast rising river levels overnight may lead to flooding.
+- Forecast rising river levels may lead to flooding.

-Flooding is possible from the morning of 14 November 2025 .
+Flooding is possible on 14 and 15 November 2025.

 Flooding of low lying land and roads is possible, especially in the Shipton Under Wychwood Area.
-Rainfall is forecast over the next 24 hours.
-We expect river levels to begin rising in the evening and overnight of 13/11/2025.
+Rainfall is forecast over the next 12 hours.
+We expect river levels to begin rising on 14/11/2025.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 19:00, 14 November 2025 or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
-- Forecast rising river levels overnight may lead to flooding.
+- Rising river levels may lead to flooding.
-Flooding is possible from the morning of 14 November 2025 .

 Flooding of low lying land and roads is possible, especially in the Purton Stoke and Swill Brook areas.
-Rainfall is forecast over the next 24 hours.
-We expect river levels to begin rising in the evening and overnight of 13/11/2025.
+Persistent and sometimes heavy rainfall is forecast over the next 12 hours.
+We expect river levels to rise throughout today 14/11/2025.

+We are closely monitoring the situation.

+Take care and avoid walking, cycling or driving through flood water.

+This message will be updated by 19:00, 14 November 2025 or as the situation changes.

+- Flood alert: Middle Avon Rugby to Bidford
+- Forecast high river levels today may lead to flooding.
+Flooding is possible from the afternoon of 14 November 2025 .
+Flooding  may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
 Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
 The Horsbere flood storage area may be operating.
-We are closely monitoring the situation .
-Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded
+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Stour in South Warwickshire
 - Forecast high river levels today may lead to flooding.